wp-plugins/dreamobjects/readme.txt

 3. The amount of server memory
 4. The amount of available CPU

 In a perfect world, you have enough to cope with all that.
 When you have a very large site, however, not so much.
 You can try increasing your <a href="http://wiki.dreamhost.com/PHP.ini#Increase_Filesize_Upload_Limit">PHP filesize upload limit</a>, or if your site really is that big, consider a VPS.
 Remember you're using WordPress to run backups here, so you're at the mercy of a middle-man.
-The DreamObjects itself can handle 2G, but once you hit a few hundred megs, everything else starts getting weird.
+The DreamObjects itself can handle 2G, but once you hit 50 megs, everything else starts getting weird.

-The fix would be to do multipart file uploads.
+The fix is to do multipart file uploads, which was added in to version 3.0.
+The catch?
+This doesn't work for everyone.
+The larger your site, again, the more likely issues becuase PHP runs out of time (you don't leave processes running forever after all).

 <strong>Where's the Database in the zip?</strong>

 I admit, it's in a weird spot: /wp-content/upgrade/dreamobject-db-backup.sql

 Why there?
 Security.
 It's a safer spot, though safest would be a non-web-accessible folder.
 Maybe in the future.

+<strong>My backup is small, but it won't back up!</strong>

+Did you use defines for your HOME_URL and/or SITE_URL?

+For some reason, PHP gets bibbeldy about that.
+I'm working on a solution!

 = Using the Plugin =